CREATE TABLE AS

 Example:

 Optional.
 Data optimization specific configuration.
-Files smaller than the specified value are included for optimization.
-The default is 0.75 times the value of write_target_data_file_size_bytes.
+If there are fewer delete files associated with a data file than the threshold, the data file is not rewritten.
+This allows the accumulation of more delete files for each data file for cost savings.
+The default is 2.
 This property applies only to Iceberg tables.
-For more information, see Optimizing Iceberg tables.
+For more information, see Optimize Iceberg tables.

 Example: